How To

 Whether or not you want to drill into your guitar is up to you.
 Understandably, many are nervous about taking power tools to their instruments, especially if they are high value, or antique, however, if you take your time and do it right, you won’t cause any damage.
 Installing permanent strap buttons by drilling is definitely the most secure way to install them.

-Alternatively, you could opt for a non destructive, or less destructive method by using suction cups.
+If you don’t want to, or aren’t able to permanently add strap buttons, and the mariachi strap or the “around the headstock” methods aren’t for you, we’ve got another option you might be interested in.
+If you’re dead set on having a setup that more closely resembles one with buttons at the base and on the neck heel or horn, you could opt for a non destructive, or less destructive method by using suction cups.
 This method will be explained in full in the how to guide below.
-It’s not as secure a method as drilling, but if you aren’t particularly animated when you play, it is still a viable alternative.
+It’s not as secure a method as drilling, but if you aren’t particularly animated when you play, it’s still a viable alternative.

 In order to put a strap on a guitar with no buttons, you will need the following: